Rosuvastatin (By mouth)

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how rosuvastatin works.
-Tell your doctor if you are taking any of the following:
+Tell your doctor if you are using any of the following:

-- Medicine to treat an infection, such as erythromycin, fluconazole, itraconazole, ketoconazole, atazanavir/ritonavir, or lopinavir/ritonavir
+- Medicine to treat an infection (including erythromycin, fluconazole, itraconazole, ketoconazole)

-- If you need to take an antacid that contains aluminum and magnesium, take the antacid at least 2 hours after you take rosuvastatin.
+- If you need to take an antacid that contains aluminum and magnesium, take it at least 2 hours after using rosuvastatin.

 Warnings While Using This Medicine:

-- Tell your doctor if you have kidney disease, diabetes, an underactive thyroid, a history of liver disease, or muscle pain or weakness.
+- Tell your doctor if you have kidney disease, diabetes, thyroid problems, low blood pressure, sepsis, electrolyte imbalance, seizures, muscle pain or weakness, or a history of liver disease.
 Tell your doctor if you usually have more than 2 drinks of alcohol per day.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 You may need to stop using this medicine several days before you have surgery or medical tests.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.